Janji Joni: Production

 According to producer Nia Dinata, the shooting process for Janji Joni was very challenging due to unpredictable weather and also having to shoot secretly in certain areas due to the production team not having permits from local authorities.
 This was coupled with intimidation from local thugs who demanded payment in order for the crew to be able to shoot in certain locations.
 Overall, the shooting took place over 20 days.

 Release

-Janji Joni received theatrical release on April 28, 2005 in Indonesia followed by Malaysia on September 1, 2005 and Singapore on November 9, 2006.
-It was screened at several international film festivals, including Busan International Film Festival, Deauville Asian Film Festival, and Bangkok International Film Festival.
+Janji Joni received theatrical release on April 28, 2005, in Indonesia, followed by Malaysia on September 1, 2005, and Singapore on November 9, 2006.
+It was screened at several international film festivals, including the Busan International Film Festival, Deauville Asian Film Festival, and the Bangkok International Film Festival.

 A book containing Anwar's screenplay and production was published by Metafor titled Janji Joni: Skenario dan Catatan.

 Reception

 Writing for Tempo, Leila Chudori praised the film, calling it "intelligent and calculated" while noting Anwar's "smart and sharp" directing style and singling out the performances of Nicholas Saputra and Surya Saputra.

 In 2019, fourteen years since the film's release, Panos Katzothanasis reviewed the film for Asian Movie Pulse and called the film "unique" with "extremely intelligent, pointy, and ironic sense of humor" while noting that it "thrives in context, intelligent irony, and overall entertainment and is definitely among the best in Joko Anwar’s oeuvre."
 Katzothanasis singled out Nicholas Saputra and Sujiwo Tejo as stand-out performances in the film.

 Tempo magazine named Janji Joni its pick for best film of the year.